p0nce/console-colors/README.md

 ## Caveats

-  - Any text that goes through `cwrite` must be CCL, so uncoloured input has to be escaped with `escaleCCL`
+  - Any text that goes through `cwrite` must be CCL, so uncoloured input has to be escaped with `escapeCCL`
   - `<` needs to be escaped with the entity `&lt;`
   - `>` needs to be escaped with the entity `&gt;`
   - `&` needs to be escaped with the entity `&amp;`